 Why?
 To see “For Want of a Nail”, the official name of the art installation that is the station walls on the downtown side of the platform.
 The show begins on the sidewalk.

-Using glass and ceramic tile, granite and bronze, the ten key disciplines at the museum are presented graphically in very cool ways: fish fossils in the floor, butterflies, sharks, caterpillars, lizards even dinosaur fossils oozing out of the walls.
+Using glass and ceramic tile, granite and bronze, the ten key disciplines at the museum are presented graphically in very cool ways: fish fossils in the floor, butterflies, sharks, caterpillars, lizards, even dinosaur fossils oozing out of the walls, looking like solidified oil.
 Very clever.
 Extinct animals are portrayed in grey, living ones in color.

-You have to get yourself on the downtown platform to get the most out of this show.
+You have to get yourself onto the downtown platform to get the most out of this show.